text-machine-teaching/uml_nlp_class_2022/docs/servers.md

 Follow [this guide](https://gist.github.com/wangruohui/df039f0dc434d6486f5d4d098aa52d07)

 Recommendations:
-  * Do not install via apt get.
+  * **Do not install via apt get**.
 It will cause a lot pain to the next person who will be updating the drivers.
   * Use `Latest Long Lived Branch` for drivers
   * Remember to `sudo apt-get install build-essential dkms` and `chmod +x` the installation file.
 Read the guide carefuly!
   * Do everything in tmux session in case ssh connection is interrupted (it will!)